Have you ever met someone selfishly ambitious? What characteristics come to mind? We can look no further than the Bible for examples:

 Since most of us couldn’t relate to these drastic examples, let’s zoom in on a pair of brothers—the Sons of Thunder.

-Then the mother of James and John came to Jesus (with her sons)… She knelt respectfully to ask a favor.
+Then the mother of James and John came to Jesus… She knelt respectfully to ask a favor.
 What is your request?”
 He asked.
 “In your Kingdom, please let my two sons sit in places of honor next to you, one on the right and the other on your left.
 Matthew 20:20

 These brothers loved Jesus enough to leave their families and livelihoods to follow an unknown Man.
 I wouldn’t call that selfish.

 But Jesus’ followers comprised a band of strangers suddenly living and working together.
 I imagine selfish contention crept into their circle.
-(Have you watched The Chosen?!
-It’s a free MUST watch!)
+(Have you watched The Chosen, a free must watch!)

 God addresses these heart issues delicately but truthfully.

 1. First, He declares bitter jealousy and selfish ambition are a dastardly duo.

 But if you are bitterly jealous and there is selfish ambition in your heart, don’t cover up the truth with boasting and lying.
 James 3:14

 The Greek word for selfish ambition, eritheia, means “a desire to put oneself forward, a partisan and fractious spirit, contention, strife.”
 Enter James and John with their Mother.